YongCho/TransactionSvc/README.md

 ## Components

-The transaction service has the following components.
+The transaction service has the following containers.

-- REST API Server
-- Database
-- DB Init Container

-### REST API Server

-The REST API server is responsible for handling the HTTP requests.
+- `pismo-api`: a REST API server for handling the HTTP requests.
-### Database

-A Postgres database is used to store the account and transaction data.
+- `pismo-db`: a Postgres database used for storing the account and transaction data.

-### DB Init Container

-The init container is run once during the service start-up to create the database tables and initializing them with necessary data.
-It can be extended in the future to handle database migration.
+- `pismo-dbinit`: a ephemeral container used for initializing the database.

 ## Development
 The project was developed in Visual Studio Code on a Linux machine.
-Go extension (golang.go) is highly recommended.
+Installing Go extension (golang.go) is highly recommended.

+There are some notable external libraries used in the code to facilitate the development.

+### SQLC
+[sqlc](https://docs.sqlc.dev/en/stable/index.html#) is used for generating Go code for interacting with the database.

+### Gin-Gonic
+[gin-gonic](https://gin-gonic.com/docs/introduction/) is a HTTP web framework used for implementing the REST server.

 ## TODO
-- Write tests.
+- Increase test coverage.